-However, usually $tr(AB) \neq tr(A)tr(B)$, unlike for the determinant.
+Remark.
+Usually we have $tr(AB) \neq tr(A)tr(B)$, unlike for the determinant.

 Proof.
 The diagonal entries of A + B are given by adding together the diagonal entries of A with those of B in corresponding positions, so it follows that tr(A + B) = tr(A) + tr(B).